ninezerozeronine/chip-computer/sphinx_docs/language/index.rst

 | Microcode Step           | A single transfer of data via the bus or action of a module ocurring on a rising clock edge.
 The smallest, most specific level of control.
 An instruction is completed by doing a number of microcode steps. |
 +--------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+See the full :download:`language table <language_table.html>` for a complete listing of all the machine code and operations and their arguments.
+The table is sortable by clicking on the headers (but it's a little slow).

 .. toctree::
    :maxdepth: 2
    :caption: Language Elements: